 4.3 A secondary producer outside the United States and Canada must account for at least two-thirds (⅔) (by weight) of the wood or wood fiber in the product(s) or manufacturing unit as coming from certified sourcing.
 The other one-third (⅓) cannot come from controversial sources.

+4.4 A Certified Organization utilizing de minimis amounts of materials sourced from outside of the United States and Canada in their product(s) must conform to the requirements of the SFI Certified Sourcing Label and Claims Standard – Part 7 Due Diligence System to Avoid Controversial Sources.

 Part 5.
 Certified Sourcing Definition